hpamanji/terraform-zero-to-hero-course/Day_02/01_providers.md

 ## Multiple Provider Configurations using `alias`

 Let's say, we want to create multiple EC2 instances in different AWS regions.

-We can achieve this with one configuration file.
+We can achieve this with one configuration file instead of multiple configurations for each region.

+We can define multiple provider blocks within a single configuration file, each referring to a different AWS region.
 Terraform allows us to do this using the `alias` argument, which helps differentiate between provider instances.

-Instead of writing separate Terraform configurations for each region, we can define multiple provider blocks within a single configuration file, each referring to a different AWS region.

 The default provider is used for all resources unless explicitly specified.